zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/autocomplete/overview.md

                  })
              )

+> **Important:** **ToDataSourceResult()** extension method will modify structure of the result and the widget will not be able to bind to it.
+Please return simple array of data in this case.

 ### Sending parameters to the server

 Here is how to configure the Kendo ComboBox to send parameters to the server: